pranavAL/InvRL_Auto-Evaluate/README.md

 * NVIDIA Driver - 457.49
 * CUDA Version - 11.1

-🔴**IMPORTANT**❗🔴
+🔴**IMPORTANT**🔴

 These are strict requirements.
-Vortex tools used in this project is not supported on Linux and its graphics is currently tested only on the above configurations.
+Vortex tools used in this work is not supported on Linux and its graphics for this paper is currently tested only on the above configurations.